-I thought I’d made a slime-themed ornament with my preschooler, Bo.
+First, we’ve made a LOT of slime recipes this Christmas, so to top off our Christmas slime recipes, I thought I’d made a slime-themed ornament with my preschooler, Bo.
 She has made all of my slime recipes with me this year.

 Secondly, Bo loves the “That’s not my” books, and this Christmas, we found the book “That’s Not My Snowman” which is the second inspiration for this DIY slime ornament.